Getting Started with NetBird Enterprise Commercial License

 • The certificate must cover NETBIRD_DOMAIN from .env.
 A wildcard like *.example.com works for netbird.example.com.

-• If the cert is signed by a private CA, every peer and CLI client must trust the issuing CA — install the CA bundle in their trust stores.
+• If the certificate is signed by a private CA, every peer must trust the issuing CA. Install the CA bundle in each peer's system trust store.
+A peer that does not trust it fails to connect at all, logging x509: certificate signed by unknown authority.